Santal 33: Fragrance

 In addition to prominent fans of the fragrance, its diffusion was also furthered by the 2014 purchase of Le Labo by Estée Lauder Companies for $60 million, according to WWD.
 This brought all Le Labo fragrances into wider distribution and turned Santal 33 into a "beauty-counter mainstay".
 Lauder's executive group president called it "the icon fragrance of an entire generation, male and female".
 Writing during the COVID-19 pandemic, Melissa Kirsch recollected Santal 33 as the smell of the subway before stay-at-home orders began:

 Once, every third person on the train smelled of the same fragrance, a sandalwood-heavy number called Santal 33 that I learned to associate with fall, with city dwellers in a hurry; the uptown 2 train to Times Square on weekdays at 8 a.m. in the fall was the Santal Express.
 What does the subway smell like now?

 The ubiquity in major US cities drew both more fans and also some complaints.
 On the one hand, it spawned enthusiasm for sandalwood perfumes as a genre, like Diptyque Tam Dao and Tom Ford Santal Blush; as well as a hunt for more affordable versions.
 A 100-milliliter bottle of Santal 33 cost $220 at launch in the US in 2011 and by 2019 was up to $275, while the same size bottle of Clean Reserve Sel Santal was $98 or a 50-milliliter bottle of Sarah Jessica Parker Stash, another woodsy fragrance, was $75.
 A bargain hunter writing for Cosmopolitan found what she swore was a "a dead ringer Santal 33 dupe" for exactly half the price, in Kieran NYC Santal Sky.
+Investigating a "dupe" recommended on TikTok, Amanda Krause wrote in Business Insider that she did not find it an exact match but preferred the $30 Fine'ry Jungle Santal made by budget brand Target.

 But other wearers—or anyone smelling the scent on a frequent basis—had a less positive reaction to the broad popularity.
 In 2018, performance artist Mur turned the scent into a meme, creating a video of himself dressed as a bottle of Santal 33 and mocking the ubiquity of the scent in New York.
 Others felt a loss of the once-special scent, enjoying it less even though the scent had not changed.
 Writing in Vogue, Maya Singer explained this experience in terms of French sociologist Pierre Bourdieu’s concept of distinction: "the exercise of taste that sets you apart from the rabble".
 Wide popularity meant Santal 33 no longer served to distinguish its wearers' personal taste from that of the crowd on the subway.

+The scent continued to appear in popular culture.
+In the 2023 romantic comedy movie Red, White & Royal Blue, the protagonist Alex, son of the U.S. president, wears Le Labo Santal 33.
+The Mexican musician Peso Pluma named a song from his 2024 album Éxodo after the fragrance.
+Atlanta artist Benji Blue Bills also raps about his use of the fragrance in his 2024 song of the same name.